 While the search interface isn’t totally intuitive, it does provide users with a number of ways to search trademarks.
 Most users will want to use the basic word mark search and use the default settings.
 This will search all of the words in your query.
 You can also choose to search for any word in your query (OR), or the exact match.

-You can also search for marks themselves, or information related to marks.
+Using the USPTO website, you can also search for marks themselves, or information related to marks.
 For instance, if you want to find out what trademarks a certain company owns, you can choose Owner Name and Address under the Field setting.
 But again, when you’re searching for marks that might conflict with yours, using the default Combined Word Mark will probably work best.

 Tips for TESS

 If you search for your exact mark and notice no conflicting entries, or even no entires at all, you are not necessarily in the clear.
 Just because another company doesn’t own that exact trademark doesn’t mean yours is free of possible infringement.
 If your mark is confusingly similar to any existing trademark, your application might not be approved.
 Significantly similar trademarks are still a no-go.

 Perform Google searches